 Maebhe gave a wistful sigh.
 “I didn’t get to talk to a single dragon on this trip.
 I was ready for it, too; I took draconic as an elective in school.”

 Dinara took Maebhe’s hand and gave it a light squeeze.
-“I’m sorry about all of this.
+“I’m sorry; this must be so hard on you.
 I’m sure war isn’t as close as the papers would like us to believe.”

 Maebhe smiled at her, the expression soft in the gentle flickering of the light.
 Roman stayed silent, pressing on.

 “How does Ivey not get lost doing this?”
-Dinara asked him.
+Dinara asked him, after another minute of walking.

 “He helped design these tunnels.”